Scrapbooking is part craft project and part memory preservation, sprinkled with tons of fun and creativity.

 While we have scanned six hundred million images, it is news stories like these that made us so popular, but no order is more precious or important than yours.
 We are here to help.
 For loads of photo tips, news updates, and crazy-discounted deals, sign up to receive free updates.

 The sky is the limit when it comes to scrapbooks.
 In any craft store, you’ll find aisles of crafting scissors, books, stickers, and paper products that will help you create a one-of-a-kind album for your photos.

 There are also a ton of scrapbooking blogs out there, too.
 These blogs are written by individuals or companies who seek to inspire, teach, and share scrapbooking ideas and techniques.

-If you’re ready to dive a little deeper into the scrapbooking world, we recommend starting with these eight blogs.
+If you’re ready to dive a little deeper into the scrapbooking world, we recommend starting with these seven other blogs.

 You’ll find a wealth of content and posts on DIY crafts, scrapbooking, and card-making on Megan Elizabeth’s blog.
 Stop by the Get Started with AboveRubiesStudio page first so you don’t have to wander aimlessly through the 400 videos and 1,000 posts that are featured throughout the site.

 “Digital Scrapbooking Studio, affectionately known as The Studio, is owned by Toiny Westberry.
 The number one goal of our site is to have happy customers, happy scrapbookers, and happy designers.
 Originally known as Stone Accents Studio (SAS), the site was started by Julie O. back in 2007.
 Toiny bought the site in March 2009 and officially rebranded as The Studio in December 2009.”

 This blog has a ton of video tutorials for just about any type of scrapbooking project you can imagine.
 They also have lots of original and interesting products you can purchase that will give your scrapbooking project a unique look.